Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 - one synthesized staff per track in v1,
 - one exported voice stream per reconstructed voice,
 - auxiliary lookup tables for lyrics, note patches, and decimal tempo strings.

+Maintainer direction:

+- raw MusicXML parts that do not reconcile with the part-list should not force whole-document import failure in v1; matched parts should be imported and unmatched extras ignored silently because the current `symusic` import surface has no warning-reporting channel
+- empty track names should remain empty rather than being rewritten to synthesized fallback names by default

 This function does not finish the job by itself.
 It prepares enough structure for `ScoreWriter` to emit a valid MusicXML DOM and enough side data for the later patch pass to restore semantic details.